Theoretical and observational constraints on early dark energy in $F(R)$ gravity: Constraints on EDE models

-In the previous section, we investigated possible scenarios of EDE in $F(R)$ gravity.
-We found that all failed to pass the cosmological constraints from BBN and/or the experimental bounds from the violation of the equivalence principle.
-The problem lies in the field amplitude, $F_{R}(R)$, which is stringently constrained by experiments.
-To quantify the density ratio in a model-independent way, we have assumed that the scalaron always followed the effective potential minimum during the period of interest; however, our results do not rely on this assumption.
-For the power-was model, $F_R$ is not prevented from tending to infinity if we fix the mass scale to explain the period of MRE.
-For the base saddle models, There is a residue constant in $F_R$, which diminishes the early-universe effect of the scalaron in order to pass the local gravity tests.
+In the previous section, we investigated possible scenarios of EDE in $F(R)$ gravity and found that all failed to pass the cosmological constraints from BBN and/or the experimental bounds from the violation of the equivalence principle.
+Although it is not a scrutiny for all possible scenarios, the difficulty of developing EDE in $F(R)$ gravity leads us to reconsider the relationship among EDE, $F_{R}$ (or $\varphi$), and experimental constraints.